CybersecurityForDemocracy/google_political_transparency_report/README.md

 # Google Ad Library Data

-Ads on Google come in four flavors:
+Ads on Google come in four flavors that Jeremy can detect on Google's political transparency report site:

  - YouTube video ads
  - text/search ads
  - image ads (from DoubleClick, I *think*)
  - image and text ads  (from DoubleClick, I *think*)

+Plus:

+ - "policy violation" ads (which if we never observed them before they were declared to violate Google policies, we don't know which flavor they belong to).

 ## Data sources
 There are three data sources for these ads: